Digital-Tech-KKHS/game-design-grace-s-team/documents/Testing-and-trialing/Tests & Trials_1/Trial Number 1.md

 >- Mr Ward

 ## Trial goal:
 >The goal for this trial was to determine wether or not  I would do my game in isometric or in 2D I got multiple peoples ideas and I asked them which style they prefered.
-I hoped that everyone would collectively agree on a stlye and they all did.
+I hoped that everyone would collectively agree on a style and they all did.
+They preferred the 3D isometric stlye game then the 2D flat game.

 ## Describe the trail